pjtunstall/holocron/README.md

 ## Further

-Possible further developments include:
+Definitely to do:

 - Add more tests: of success and failure responses to each operation.
 - Modularize.

-- Check anywhere the stack needs to be explicitly cleaned with `zeroize`, including especially bytes from private keys.
-Some dependencies use `zeroize` when certain types are dropped, but I need to make sure I'm cleaning up anything else that requires it.
+Possible further developments include:

+Basic features:

+- Add option to sign and verify messages.

+Better key handling:

 - Switch to SQLite storage: one table for public keys and one for private.
 - Allow keys to be imported and deleted.
 - Switch to accept `stdin` inputs.
 - Encrypt database.

-- Add option to sign and verify messages.

-- Rustle up some proper UI to replace the terminal interface.
+Better security:

+- Check anywhere the stack needs to be explicitly cleaned with `zeroize`, including especially bytes from private keys.
+Some dependencies use `zeroize` when certain types are dropped, but I need to make sure I'm cleaning up anything else that requires it.
 - Review security of the system: is concatenating the keys enough?
 Look into how Apple and Signal and Chrome are doing it.
 - Switch to more reliable dependencies for the core algorithms.

+UI:

+- Rustle up some proper UI to replace the terminal interface.

+Messaging:

 - Build a messaging syste on top of it.